 I may use some humor and a bit of snark in my reviews, but I assure you I approach these reviews with affection and respect.

 And while I’m happy to hear from folks, I set this blog up as a resource for the reader.
 It consists of this page, the Resources page, along with the 58 individual reviews, one or two extra posts and that’s it.
-When I reviewed book 58, I was done.
-I will leave this site up as a future resource.
+After I reviewed book 58, I was done.
+I will leave this site up as a continuing resource.
 Want to comment on anything you read here?
 Simply email me at my gmail address: It’s simply my full name (first and last concatenated), and that’s it.

 Please use the Search functionality to find what you are looking for.
 Want to find every book that includes Sam Radley?
 Search for his name.
 Want to find the book where Aunt Gertrude made a cherry pie?
 Search for “cherry pie” and you’ll have it.